udacity/create-your-own-adventure/english/marshmallow.md

+Once upon a time many authors collaborated to make meaningless linked story.

+[start](mad/mad.md) your journey into world of mad or spend your time [wisely](http://www.pythonchallenge.com/)

 [Click here](http://www.dvloper.me) to visit my dvloper.me blog .

 Your adventure begins.
 You realize there are hundreds of paths for you to choose from.